artmachines/aiarts2020/README.md

 ## Major (technical setup) updates in Spring 2020:

-I. Langurage: Mix runwayML + processing and Keras + plaidML, while F19 was using ml5js + tensorflow.keras:
+I. **Programming Language**: Mix runwayML + processing and Keras + plaidML, while F19 was using ml5js + tensorflow.keras:
   1. use [runwayML](https://runwayml.com/) (through the 14 weeks learning)
   2. use [Processing(Java)](https://processing.org/) to communicate with runwayML (for productive purpose)
   3. use Processing(Java) to code simple neural networks (week 03, 04)